sameer/purisa.me/content/about/index.md

 template = "page.html"
 +++

-I'm Sameer Puri, a software development engineer at Amazon.
+I'm Sameer, a software development engineer at Amazon.
+Most of my free time goes towards my FPGA projects.
+They can be much more challenging to debug than software, but FPGAs are much more versatile!
+Technical things aside, I also enjoy gardening, hiking, and cooking.

-A few of my interests are creating art with code (fogleman/gg, libcairo, openvg, Java's Graphics2D, Processing3 etc.) hence the Code Art tab on my site, going on nature hikes, and working on projects in resource constrained systems like microcontrollers and FPGAs.
+Want to chat?
+You can reach by email at <span style="unicode-bidi: bidi-override; direction: rtl;">oi.irups@emasirup</span>

 ### Languages I typically use